 That was before I discovered pho – but that’s an entirely different story.

-So what is ?
-It’s a bowl full of those amazing, tender, delicious noodles swimming in a tasty .
-It is an Asian that’s made with various kinds of noodles, thinly sliced meat, a deeply flavorful broth (made often with miso paste), any vegetables that you like, and usually a .
+So what is ramen ?
+It’s a bowl full of those amazing, tender, delicious ramen noodles swimming in a tasty ramen broth.
+It’s an Asian noodle soup that’s made with various types of noodles, thinly sliced meat, a deeply flavorful broth (made often with miso paste), any vegetables that you like, and usually a soft boiled egg.
 If you counted the times I used the word “various” then you’ll realize that it’s just one of those “clear out the fridge” type meals.
-No handy? in most any form works great.
+No chicken handy?
+Pork in most any form works great for extra protein.
 The only rules I know of are that there have to be noodles, hot broth, and egg.
 And not surprisingly, maybe not even the egg.